 A patchwork score consisting of pieces by Mozart, for 2 oboes, 2 bassoons, 2 horns, and strings.
 (To hear the MIDI samples, click the white arrowhead to the left on the black bars below.)

 The following scene summaries are meant to be only sketches.
 More detail will be added once the musical selections are approved.

 Just before they end, their mother appears and sees them dancing.
 She comes up unseen behind them and takes them by the ear and pulls them back to the bench and shows her anger over how little has been done in her absence.
 Hänsel becomes surly, which angers her even more, and she tries to hit him as he dodges about, while Gretel tries to shield him.
 The mother gives up on this, draws aside and beats her breast, bewailing how hard-done-by she is.
 While she is thus preoccupied, Gretel has Hänsel remove the tools and bench, in the hope that out of sight will be out of mind.
 She tries to comfort her mother, but the latter turns against her in anger as well.
-She then orders them to go out into the woods, as much to gather something to eat as to be out of her hair (fourth movement from Symphony No. 13 (K.112)).
+She then orders them to go out into the woods, as much to gather something to eat as to be out of her hair.

 Hostile forest sprites appear and, in a mix of pantomime and dance, torment Hänsel and Gretel, now attacking, now retreating, now circling, now seizing them, now letting them go.
 Gretel is overwhelmed and swoons, falling into Hänsel’s arms, but Hänsel in the end wards them off.